decaporg/decap-cms/website/content/docs/add-to-your-site.md

 ### Installing with npm

 You can also use Netlify CMS as an npm module.
-Wherever you import Netlify CMS, it will automatically run, taking over the current page.
-Make sure the script that imports it is only run on your CMS page.
+Wherever you import Netlify CMS, it automatically runs, taking over the current page.
+Make sure the script that imports it only runs on your CMS page.
 First install the package and save it to your project:

 ```bash
 npm install netlify-cms --save